FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Jean Cattan is FOTI’s Of Counsel.

 Over the last 20 years, he has served as Secretary General of the French Digital Council (Conseil national du numérique), as head of the national “Café IA” initiative, and as the advisor to the Chairman of Arcep.
-He was also a lecturer in digital law and regulation at several higher education institutions, including Aix-Marseille, Paris 8 Vincennes-Saint-Denis, Strasbourg, Panthéon-Assas Universities, l’Ena, and Sciences Po Paris.
+He was also a lecturer in digital law and regulation at several higher education institutions.

-A trained lawyer with a PhD in digital communications law from Aix-Marseille University and degrees from La Sorbonne and the College of Europe, he is a prolific author and public commentator, co-authoring a book with Serge Abiteboul, publishing some 60 articles across outlets from Le Monde to Concurrences, and overseeing all French Digital Council publications from 2021 to 2025, including a dozen major reports, a weekly newsletter, and around 100 interviews.
-He continues to share independent analysis of digital regulation through his personal blog and to independently advise the FOTI team on technical and legal policy opportunities across the European and French landscapes that relate to FOTI's strategic objectives.
+A trained lawyer with a PhD in digital communications law from Aix-Marseille University and degrees from La Sorbonne and the College of Europe, he is a prolific author and public commentator.
+He continues to share independent analysis of digital regulation through his personal blog and advises the FOTI team on technical and legal policy opportunities across France and Europe.

 Tobias